msarson/FileManager_ODBC/README.md

 # FileManager_ODBC

-this is the initial attempt at the interface and should not be considered a final version.
+this is the interface and derived file manager that uses the ODBC api's directly.
+It works now but there are some minor items that will be added so it should not be considered the final version.

-Add any comments, questions or notes to the wiki page.
+Add any comments, questions or notes to the wiki page or post issues as needed.

-Or add any items to the issues page.